 It's interesting that people were more open about physical intimacy hundreds of years ago than they are now, in this country.
 I do wonder how we went from writing the Kama Sutra to freaking out about a single kiss in a movie...

 The third phase in a human's life, that of old age and wisdom, is represented by spirituality.
 Towards the top of the temple there are carvings of the Sun God and other gods in different meditational poses.

-I've included only a few of the pictures my husband and I took.
+I've included only a few of the pictures I took.
 The rest can be found here.